enterloper/react-redux-code-challenge-2/README.md

 - Use good judgement in deciding types of components (container, presentational, HOC)

 ## Challenge Objectives
+- Have fun!
+- The Numbers Page and bean counter widget were built solely as an example in architecting the directory structure and it's child files.
+You can choose to keep it or remove it.

 - Create the widgets you see in the image below in the HomePage component.
     - The widget titled _Create New Company_ should have the behavior of adding new companies to the widget entitled _Companies_
     - The widget titled _Create New Person_ should add employees to a company's roster of employees.
 If no companies are entered, this widget should be disabled or not visible, candidate's choice.